Awards & Recognition

 Mission, Vision & Values

 Serving the Community

 For Physicians & Residents

 The Volcano s5i™ imaging system is a brand of intravascular ultrasound (IVUS).
 IVUS uses harmless sound waves to create images of the internal structure of blood vessels, particularly the coronary arteries.
 These arteries supply blood and oxygen to the heart muscle.
 Doctors typically perform IVUS during a cardiac catheterization procedure (such as an angiogram or angioplasty).

 At Dignity Health - St. Rose Dominican hospitals, we want to provide you with the most advanced care available, which is why we use the Volcano s51 imaging system in Las Vegas and Henderson, NV.
-Find a Doctor to learn more about our cardiology services, as well as the St. Rose - Stanford Clinic’s Cardiovascular and Thoracic Surgery Program.
+Find a Doctor to learn more about our cardiology services.

 IVUS provides your doctor with detailed images of the inside of your coronary arteries.
 It helps the doctor see blockages and narrowed portions of the blood vessel.
 Doing this lets your doctor determine if it is necessary to place a stent in the artery to maintain adequate blood flow.